-ATH-200 Intercollegiate Baseball CSU, UC 3.0 Units / 10.0 hours LAB Credit course for grade or Pass/No Pass This course covers the skill fundamentals, game strategies, rules, regulations and conditioning appropriate to baseball for the purpose of participation in all scheduled events.
+ATH-200 Intercollegiate Baseball

+This course covers the skill fundamentals, game strategies, rules, regulations and conditioning appropriate to baseball for the purpose of participation in all scheduled events.
 Competing in intercollegiate athletics may be limited to those who possess the necessary physical skills.
 The passing of a medical examination is necessary for participation.
 All intercollegiate sports entail practice at the designated time and place; and meet for a minimum of ten hours per week.

-May be taken for a maximum of 2 enrollments ATH-201 Theory and Analysis of Baseball I CSU, UC 2.0 Units / 2.0 hours LEC Credit course for grade or Pass/No Pass This course covers the basic strategies, rationale and skill fundamentals involved in intercollegiate baseball.
-ATH-202 Theory and Analysis of Baseball II CSU, UC 2.0 Units / 2.0 hours LEC Credit course for grade or Pass/No Pass This course covers the advanced strategies, rationale and skill fundamentals involved in intercollegiate baseball.
-ATH-204 Intercollegiate Basketball CSU, UC 1.5 Units / 5.0 hours LAB Credit course for grade or Pass/No Pass This course covers the skill fundamentals, game strategies, rules, regulations, and conditioning appropriate to basketball for the purpose of participation in all scheduled events.
+ATH-201 Theory and Analysis of Baseball I

+This course covers the basic strategies, rationale and skill fundamentals involved in intercollegiate baseball.

+ATH-202 Theory and Analysis of Baseball II

+This course covers the advanced strategies, rationale and skill fundamentals involved in intercollegiate baseball.

+ATH-204 Intercollegiate Basketball

+This course covers the skill fundamentals, game strategies, rules, regulations, and conditioning appropriate to basketball for the purpose of participation in all scheduled events.
 Competing in intercollegiate athletics may be limited to those who possess the necessary physical skills.
 The passing of a medical examination is necessary for participation.

-May be taken for a maximum of 4 enrollments ATH-205A Theory and Analysis of Basketball IA CSU, UC 1.0 Units/1.0 hours LEC Credit course for grade or Pass / No Pass This course will cover the basic strategies, rationale and skill fundamentals involved in intercollegiate basketball.
-ATH-205B Theory and Analysis of Basketball IB CSU, UC 1.0 Units/1.0 hours LEC Credit course for grade or Pass/No Pass This course will further cover the basic strategies, rationale and skill fundamentals involved in intercollegiate basketball.
-ATH-206A Theory and Analysis of Basketball IIA CSU, UC 1.0 Units / 1.0 hours LEC Credit course for grade or Pass/No Pass This course will cover the advanced strategies, rationale and skill fundamentals involved in intercollegiate basketball.
+ATH-205A Theory and Analysis of Basketball IA

+This course will cover the basic strategies, rationale and skill fundamentals involved in intercollegiate basketball.

+ATH-205B Theory and Analysis of Basketball IB

+This course will further cover the basic strategies, rationale and skill fundamentals involved in intercollegiate basketball.

+ATH-206A Theory and Analysis of Basketball IIA

+This course will cover the advanced strategies, rationale and skill fundamentals involved in intercollegiate basketball.

-ATH-206B Theory and Analysis of Basketball IIB 1.0 Units / 1.0 hours LEC
+ATH-206B Theory and Analysis of Basketball IIB